lloydbenson/react-hot-reload-simple-starter/README.md

 ## :warning: Warning :warning:

-This is sill a work in progress.
-There is beta modules being used.
+This is still a work in progress.
+There are beta modules being used.
 Also, there are `setTimeouts` in the lazy loading code for dramatic flare.
 You wouldn't want to go to production with that in there.